Explore Mount Triglav: A Guide to Hiking All 21 Trails

 It becomes easier as you reach a creek.
 The route will guide you to another intersection, going toward Kredarica, with Stanič hut on the left, and continue across Triglavski podi.
 Make sure to orientate carefully here, especially in the fog.
 The path will become secured with steel cables soon, leading you to the Kredarica hut.
 Then you can continue to the Triglav glacier, up to the climbing trail across the peak of Mali Triglav, reaching the Aljaž tower on the top of Mt Triglav at last.

-Turkov rovt (Vrata valley) – mount Triglav route (through the valley Za Cmirom), easy intersection
+3) Turkov Rovt (Vrata valley) – Mount Triglav (through the valley Za Cmirom)

 Altitude difference: 1923 m